SocketMobile/cocoapods-capture-obj-c/Readme.txt

 1.0.65
   .
 Fix the ESKT_LISTEMPTY (-6) error when getting the BLE Device Manager favorites

   .
 Add notification of already connected devices when pushing a delegate

+1.0.67
+  .
+Fix the AppKey crash when opening the Capture SDK.